-Scientists have finally figured out how the key gene tied to obesity makes people fat, a major discovery that could open the door to an entirely new approach to the problem beyond diet and exercise.
+Scientists have finally figured out how the key gene tied to obesity makes people fat.
+It is a major discovery.
+It could open the door to an entirely new approach to the problem beyond diet and exercise.

-The work solves a big mystery: Since 2007, researchers have known that a gene called FTO was related to obesity, but they didn't know how, and could not tie it to appetite or other known factors.
+The work solves a big mystery.
+Since 2007, researchers have known that a gene called FTO was related to obesity.
+But they did not know how.
+They could not tie it to appetite or other known factors.

 Now experiments reveal that a faulty version of the gene causes energy from food to be stored as fat rather than burned.
-Genetic tinkering in mice and on human cells in the lab suggests this can be reversed, giving hope that a drug or other treatment might be developed to do the same in people.
+Genetic tinkering in mice and on human cells in the lab suggests this can be reversed.
+That gives hope that a drug or other treatment might be developed to do the same in people.

-The work was led by scientists at MIT and Harvard University and published online by the New England Journal of Medicine.
+The work was led by scientists at MIT and Harvard University.
+The results were published online by the New England Journal of Medicine.

 The discovery challenges the notion that "when people get obese it was basically their own choice because they choose to eat too much or not exercise," said study leader Melina Claussnitzer.
 She is a genetics specialist at Harvard-affiliated Beth Israel Deaconess Medical Center.
-"For the first time, genetics has revealed a mechanism in obesity that was not really suspected before" and gives a third explanation or factor that's involved.
+"For the first time, genetics has revealed a mechanism in obesity that was not really suspected before."
+It gives a third explanation or factor that is involved.

 Independent experts praised the discovery.

-"It's a big deal," said Dr. Clifford Rosen, a scientist at Maine Medical Center Research Institute and an associate editor at the medical journal.
+"It is a big deal," said Dr. Clifford Rosen.
+He is a scientist at Maine Medical Center Research Institute.
+He also is an associate editor at the medical journal.

-Several obesity drugs are already on the market, but they are generally used for short-term weight loss and are aimed at the brain and appetite.
-They don't directly target metabolism.
+Several obesity drugs are already on the market.
+They are generally used for short-term weight loss and are aimed at the brain and appetite.
+They do not directly target metabolism.

-Researchers can't guess how long it might take before a drug based on the new findings becomes available.
-But it's unlikely it would be a magic pill that would enable people to eat anything they want without packing on the pounds.
-And targeting this fat pathway could affect other things, so a treatment would need rigorous testing to prove safe and effective.
+Researchers can not guess how long it might take before a drug based on the new findings becomes available.
+But it is unlikely it would be a magic pill that would enable people to eat anything they want without packing on the pounds.
+And targeting this fat pathway could affect other things.
+So a treatment would need thorough testing to prove safe and effective.

-The gene glitch doesn't explain all obesity.
-It was found in 44 percent of Europeans but only 5 percent of blacks, so other genes clearly are at work, and food and exercise still matter.
+The gene glitch does not explain all obesity.
+It was found in 44 percent of Europeans but only 5 percent of blacks.
+So other genes clearly are at work.
+And food and exercise still matter.

-Having the glitch doesn't destine you to become obese but may predispose you to it.
+Having the glitch does not destine you to become obese.
+But it may predispose you to it.
 People with two faulty copies of the gene (one from mom and one from dad) weighed an average of 7 pounds more than those without them.
-But some were obviously a lot heavier than that, and even 7 pounds can be the difference between a healthy and an unhealthy weight, said Manolis Kellis, a professor at MIT.
+But some were obviously a lot heavier than that.
+And even 7 pounds can be the difference between a healthy and an unhealthy weight, said Manolis Kellis.
+He is a professor at MIT.

 He and Claussnitzer are seeking a patent related to the work.
-It was done on people in Europe, Sweden and Norway, and funded by the German Research Center for Environmental Health and others, including the U.S. National Institutes of Health.
+It was done on people in Europe, Sweden and Norway.
+The research was funded by the German Research Center for Environmental Health and others, including the U.S. National Institutes of Health.

 Obesity affects more than 500 million people worldwide and contributes to a host of diseases.
-In the U.S., about one-third of adults are obese and another one-third are more modestly overweight.
+In the U.S., about one-third of adults are obese.
+Another one-third are more modestly overweight.

 CRITICAL THINKING QUESTION